squaduno/PROJECT-3/README.md

 #### Unsolved Problems
 - Admin setup is not finalized.
 As a workaround, current admin users are hard-coded into our app
 - Search bar is currently case-sensitive
-- When editing/updating ratings for APIs, user is unable to view what they had previously entered

 #### Installation Instructions
 - Clone the repo